rahulsm27/rahulsm27/README.md

    - <a href ="https://github.com/rahulsm27/LLM_Project"> LLM Project </a>
    > Using LLM to build applications like chat with pdf and YouTube video summarizer

+   - <a href ="https://github.com/rahulsm27/E2E_Object_Detection"> Object Detection for Industry Safety Standards </a>
+   > Using YOLO to detect saftey gears

+   - <a href ="https://github.com/rahulsm27/Telegram_bot"> Telegram Chatbot </a>
+   > Using LLM to build telegram chatbot

    - <a href="https://github.com/rahulsm27/LLM_Finetune" > Transfer Learning Projects </a>

       1. DAE -> Use DAE to generate new images